 If you are being disturbed by bonfire smoke and ash, try politely discussing the issue with your neighbour.
 They may not realise they are causing a problem.

-An officer will assess your bonfire record information and may arrange to visit in order to witness the bonfire disturbance.
+- an officer may arrange to visit to witness the bonfire disturbance

-If the bonfire classes as a statutory nuisance, the officer will issue an abatement notice.
-This does not necessarily mean stop but may instead mean reduce.
+- if the bonfire is a statutory nuisance, the officer will issue an abatement notice.
+This does not put a stop to the bonfires but may help reduce the numbers

-If the bonfire nuisance continues and evidence is sufficient, the Council may take the offender to court for not complying with the abatement notice.
+- if the bonfire nuisance continues and evidence is sufficient, we may take the offender to court for not complying with the abatement notice

-You may also be able to undertake your own private legal action.
+- you may also be able to take your own private legal action

 - if you have reported the bonfires and are concerned that not enough is being done, you can then raise a community trigger